mleczakm/wlacz/README.md

 When it detects a website is down, it posts a Slack message notifying that the website is down, and another message when the website is back up again.

-It has a react frontend and you can try a demo version [here](https://uptime.encore.build/).
+It has a react frontend, and you can try a demo version [here](https://uptime.encore.build/).

 It will be home automation extention panel soon!